How to Greet Visitors: 20+ Examples to Try in Your Destination

 Remember that experience I had with my friend at the tuxedo shop?
 That was under the category of what Ekstrom calls familiarity.
 “Familiarity is when you’ve seen a visitor before,” she says.
 You’ve already established an initial relationship with a visitor.

 Now, it’s about nurturing that relationship.
-Demonstrate to your returning visitors more than just that you remember them — show them that you’re getting to know them.
+Demonstrate to your returning visitors more than just remembering them — show them you’re getting to know them.

 Vend Tip

-Use tech to your advantage.
-Many POS (point of sale) solutions like Vend come with built-in customer management features that allow you to add notes and track previous purchases.
-You can reference these things when you come across a returning visitor and use the data you have to tailor their guest experience.
+You can use tech to your advantage.
+Many POS (point of sale) solutions like Vend have built-in customer management features that allow you to add notes and track previous purchases.
+You can reference these things when encountering a returning visitor and use the data you have to tailor their guest experience.

 LEARN MORE